-The highest costs in terms of making a food product for a food truck by far is meat.
+The highest cost in terms of making a food product for a food truck by far is meat.

 Cutting meat out of the equation and the off the menu will, therefore, help with a healthier bottom line.

-When food prepping you have to use different chopping boards and area for meat, fish and fruit and veg.
+When food prepping you have to use different chopping boards and areas for meat, fish and fruit and veg.
 This is to reduce the risk of bacteria and food poisoning.

 Running a meatless operation will, therefore, reduce the risks of cross-contamination making it a safer more efficient operation.